Particular/docs.particular.net/servicecontrol/migrations/replacing-audit-instances/powershell.md

 title: Replacing an Audit instance using PowerShell
 summary: Instructions on how to replace a ServiceControl Audit instance with zero downtime
 reviewed: 2024-07-10
+component: ServiceControl
 related:
-  - servicecontrol/upgrades/replacing-audit-instances/scmu
+  - servicecontrol/migrations/replacing-audit-instances/scmu
-  - servicecontrol/upgrades/replacing-audit-instances/containers
+  - servicecontrol/migrations/replacing-audit-instances/containers
-  - servicecontrol/upgrades/replacing-error-instances
+  - servicecontrol/migrations/replacing-error-instances
 ---

 This article describes how to use PowerShell to replace an Audit instance with zero downtime.
-For an overview of the process and details for other deployment scenarios, see [Replacing an Audit Instance](/servicecontrol/upgrades/replacing-audit-instances/).
+For an overview of the process and details for other deployment scenarios, see [Replacing an Audit Instance](/servicecontrol/migrations/replacing-audit-instances/).

 ## Add a new audit instance